Could You Have an Antisocial Personality? Let’s Find Out

 They often lack the empathy and self-awareness needed to reflect on their own behaviour.

-Feeling concerned about how you treat others is actually a strong sign that you value connection, compassion, and integrity.
+Feeling concerned about how you treat others is a strong sign that you value connection, compassion, and integrity.

 And that?